 100% (Group-wide) |

-Regarding work-related accidents (including contract and dispatch work) at the Group, when compared with the figures for business establishments of the same size in the Ministry of Health, Labour and Welfare’s accident statistics, the frequency rate in fiscal 2023 was 1.58 for DOWA compared to an average of 1.29, and the severity rate was 0.03 for DOWA compared to an average of 0.08, meaning DOWA came in with an above average frequency rate in fiscal 2023.
+Regarding work-related accidents at the Group, when compared with the figures for business establishments of the same size in the Ministry of Health, Labour and Welfare’s occupational accident statistics, the frequency rate was 1.20 for DOWA (including contract and dispatch work) compared to an average of 1.30, and the severity rate was 0.01 (including contract and dispatch work) for DOWA compared to an average of 0.06, meaning DOWA came in with a below average frequency rate and severity rate compared to business sites of the same size covered by the occupational accident statistics.
 We will continue to implement a variety of safety measures and strengthen our safety management system.

-In addition, safety audits and health and safety diagnoses are carried out while incorporating objective perspectives from external consultants.
+In addition, we conduct safety audits and occupational health and safety assessments while incorporating objective perspectives provided by external consultants.

 |